 “The price of success is hard work, dedication to the job at hand, and the determination that whether we win or lose, we have applied the best of ourselves to the task at hand.”

 It is very easy to delude yourself into thinking that you are better than you are!
 Here is how you might do that…

-At the same time your boss is thinking…
+At the same time your boss may be thinking…

-How can two perspectives be so far apart, and it happen with such frequency?
+How can two perspectives be so far apart …and how can it happen with such frequency?

 The reality is that we are all responsible for our own success, and if we as individuals choose to paint our circumstances as the victim, or we are divorced from reality, then we will absolutely NOT be successful.